situation-sh/situation/README.md

 - frictionless deployment (single binary, just download and run)
 - no blind spots (who knows exactly what runs on his/her system?)

 Situation is bound to collect data, nothing more.
-To go further, `situation` provides a [json schema](https://github.com/situation-sh/situation/releases/download/v0.13.8/schema.json) for the output data.
+To go further, `situation` provides a [json schema](https://github.com/situation-sh/situation/releases/download/v0.14.0/schema.json) for the output data.

 :warning:
 Situation is a young project.
-It currently targets Linux and Windows but keep in mind that it has not been tested on all the machines of the Earth.
+It currently targets Linux and Windows but keep in mind that it has not been tested on all the machines on Earth.
 It does not mean that is a dangerous codebase, only that it may fail.

 View the Situation [documentation](https://situation-sh.github.io/situation/).